afloury/Smart-Scavenger-Hunt/README.md

 ### Install iOS app on iPhone

+When you clone the iOS project, you have to use [CocoaPods](https://cocoapods.org/) to manage dependencies of the project

 - Open the project in Xcode
 - Connect your iPhone to your Mac
 - Select your device in the target list